Live Is Life: Hermes House Band version

-The Hermes House Band and DJ Ötzi released a version of the song in 2002.
+The Hermes House Band and DJ Ötzi released a version of "Live Is Life" in 2002.
 The single had its highest peak position in France, where it reached number two for five weeks.
 The song was used as a soundtrack for the German youth film Das Jahr der ersten Küsse.
 As of August 2014, the song was the 23rd best-selling single of the 21st century in France, with 537,000 units sold.